Pooja-Arumugam/ETL_WEATHERDATA_Pipeline/README.md

 This project demonstrates a complete **ETL (Extract, Transform, Load) pipeline** using **Apache Airflow** and **PostgreSQL**, running inside Docker containers via **Astronomer (Astro)**.
 The pipeline extracts weather data from the Open-Meteo API, transforms it, and loads it into a PostgreSQL database.

 ---
+## Why I built this project - Business Purpose
+Accurate and timely weather data can significantly influence **business operations and decision-making** in industries like logistics, retail, energy, and agriculture.
+This pipeline was built to demonstrate **how enterprises can automate external data collection** and integrate it into a centralized data store for further analysis, enabling:

+- **Operational Optimization** – Adjusting supply chain routes or schedules based on weather forecasts.
+- **Risk Mitigation** – Predicting and preparing for adverse weather events that can impact service delivery.
+- **Data-Driven Insights** – Integrating weather patterns with sales, transportation, or production data for predictive analytics.
+- **Scalable Infrastructure** – Seamlessly handling higher data volumes as the business grows.

 ## Table of Contents